choikwm/my-cakes/README.md

-Hi!
-In order to ensure API keys are securely stored, rules (via Gitignore) are implemented to ignore those keys to be pushed to Github.
+<h2> An online cake shop e-commerce Website - by using React and Javascript </h2>

+Hi there!
+Thank you for your interests!

+Please note that API keys are not being pushed to Github (via Gitignore)

 Hence, the project would not be able to run start as normal due to lack of API keys.

-If you would like for any demonstrations, please contact for an arrangement, thank you for your interests!
+If you would like for any demonstrations, please contact for an arrangement.

+<br><br/>

+<br><br/>

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).